 Engineered stone.
 These are your quartz surfaces composed of 93 percent quartz particles and available in a larger range of colors than granite.
 Prices are comparable, sometimes more.
 The nonporous surface resists scratches and stains, and manufacturers generally offer a warranty.
 Brands include Cambria Quartz, Silestone, CaesarStone, LG Viatera and DuPont Zodiac.

 Laminates.
-The surface known as Formica is plastic-coated and available in a range of colors—including surfaces that resemble granite.
-If you’re budget is tight and you’re doing a quick-and-dirty kitchen overhaul, this is a solution within reach.
+The surface, frequently referred to by the brand-name Formica, is plastic-coated and available in a range of colors—including surfaces that resemble granite.
+If your budget is tight and you’re doing a quick-and-dirty kitchen overhaul, this is a solution within reach.
 You’ll have to weigh the resale pros and cons: Does your home value require granite?
 (It’s not a bad idea to check out real estate comparables.)